ezambomsantana/smart-city-simulator/README.md

 To install Sim-Diasca is necessary to install the Erlang Virtual Machine.
 It can be executed in a Windows environment, but it runs better on Linux, mainly on Fedora based systems.
 You can find and download Sim-Diasca in https://github.com/softlab-ntua/bencherl/tree/master/app/sim-diasca.

+Video with the simulator running (in Portuguese) - https://www.youtube.com/watch?v=iDcinyRxmTQ

 SCSimulator Documentation - https://github.com/ezambomsantana/smart-city-simulator/wiki

 ## Installing Sim-Diasca and SCSimulator on Linux